basho/basho_docs/content/riak/kv/2.1.4/developing/data-types.md

 These settings are set by default and should not be changed.

-## Data Types and Search

-Riak data types can be searched like any other object, but with the added benefit that your data type is indexed as a different type by Solr, the search platform behind Riak Search.

-In our Search documentation we offer a [full tutorial](../../usage/searching-data-types) as well as a variety of [examples](../../usage/search/#data-types-and-search-examples), including code samples from each of our official client libraries.

 ## Data Types and Context

-When performing normal key/value updates in Riak KV, we recommend using [causal context](/riak/kv/2.1.4/learn/concepts/causal-context).
-This enables Riak KV to make decisions about which object values should be considered more causally recent than others in cases of conflict.

-Data type contexts are similar to [causal context](/riak/kv/2.1.4/learn/concepts/causal-context) in that they are opaque (not readable by humans).
-They also perform a similar function to that of causal context: informing Riak KV which version of the data type a client is attempting to modify.
-This information is required by Riak KV when making decisions about convergence.
+Data type context is similar to [causal context](../../../learn/concepts/causal-context): it tells Riak KV which version of the data type a client is attempting to modify.
+Context is required by Riak KV when making decisions about convergence.

+If no context is given when attempting a remove or remove-like operation, the operation may fail (removing a field that is not present) or succeed and remove more than intended (removing updates unseen by the client).

 > **Note**
 >